afeiship/react-sw-updater/README.md

-# slate-notes
+# react-sw-updater
-> Notes for slatejs.
+> A react pwa updater based on sw-runtime.